 Data fragmentation and distribution; distributed query processing and optimization; concurrency control; reliability and commit protocols; data replication; data management in practical distributed environments.

-The course assumes familiarity with the functional aspects of databases (covered in cs145) and knowledge of database system implementation techniques, including the basic understanding of transactions, concurrency control, etc. (covered in cs245).
+The course assumes familiarity with the functional aspects of databases (covered in CS 145) and knowledge of database system implementation techniques, including the basic understanding of indexing, query processing, transactions, and concurrency control (covered in CS 245).